SejongUni-Lecture/DigitalSound_module1/README.md

 #### Topic
 Implement 3D Aural Effect by moving the sound source back and forth
 #### Principle & Theory
-We've used difference between intensity of the sound and left and right balance, based on psychoacoustic
+Used difference between intensity of the sound and left and right balance, based on psychoacoustic

 ### Problem
 Stereo speakers are the only sound effects of moving objects that generate sound above the user's head in a circular motion